 This writing task 1 post focuses on how to write a good answer to diagrams such as changes in the same place, maps or plans.
-A detailed explanation of the structure of the task is given here along with some vocabularies and strategies.
+A detailed explanation of the structure of the task is given here along with some vocabulary and strategies.
 The model answer which is given here as an example can easily get you a band 7.5 score more.

 Types of the question: